quotient-im/libQuotient/README.md

 cmake .. # Pass -DCMAKE_PREFIX_PATH and -DCMAKE_INSTALL_PREFIX here if needed
 cmake --build . --target all
 ```
 This will get you the compiled library in `build_dir` inside your project sources.
-Only static builds of libqmatrixclient are tested at the moment; experiments with dynamic builds are welcome.
-The three known projects to link with libqmatrixclient are Quaternion, uMatriks and Tensor; you should take a look at their source code before doing something big with libqmatrixclient on your own.
-For smaller things, taking a look at qmc-example should give you a basic idea of using the library.
+Static builds are tested on all supported platforms.
+Dynamic builds of libqmatrixclient are only tested on Linux at the moment; experiments with dynamic builds on Windows/OSX are welcome.
+Taking a look at [qmc-example](https://github.com/QMatrixClient/libqmatrixclient/tree/master/examples) (used to test the library) should give you a basic idea of using libQMatrixClient; for more extensive usage check out the source code of [Quaternion](https://github.com/QMatrixClient/Quaternion) (the reference client built on QMatrixClient).

 You can install the library with CMake:
 ```